DreamBrookLabs/RSC-Bank/README.md

 # RSC-Bank
-Buying, Selling, and Trading RSC with all other scientific or fiat assets made easy.
+Buying, Selling, and Trading $RSC with all other scientific or fiat assets made easy.